Guide

 • Individual or firm: business/professional income under presumptive limits = ITR-4

-• Individual or firm: business income with actual accounts, or with capital gains alongside business income = ITR-3
+• Individual or firm: business income with actual accounts, or capital gains alongside business income = ITR-3

 FAQ